Akkadian-delphi/sonicus/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software.
+All rights reserved.
+Unauthorized copying, modification, distribution, or use of this software is strictly prohibited without explicit written permission from the copyright holder.

 ## 🆘 Support